Melanoma Clinical Trial

 Hepatitis C virus (HCV) antibodies unless HCV RNA is undetectable

-Participant has received a live vaccine against infectious diseases within 28 days prior to the first dose of IP.
+Participant has received a live or live attenuated vaccine against infectious diseases within 28 days prior to the first dose of IP.

 Participant has a history of pneumonitis (interstitial lung disease [ILD]), currently has pneumonitis or noninfectious pneumonitis requiring high-dose glucocorticoids.